CorneaCare Logo

 Understanding Epiretinal Membrane

-An eye doctor can typically diagnose an epiretinal membrane during a regular eye exam by examining the retina.² The retina is the back part of the eye that receives and transmits light, allowing us to see.
-The macula is the center part of the retina and allows us to see fine details and colors.
+An eye doctor can typically diagnose an epiretinal membrane during a regular eye exam by examining the retina.2 The retina is the back part of your eye that receives and transmits light, allowing you to see.
+The macula is the center part of the retina and allows you to see fine details and colors.

-If an epiretinal membrane is large enough to cover and deform the macula, patients can experience blurred, distorted or double vision.²
+If an ERM is large enough to cover and deform the macula, you may experience blurred, distorted or double vision.2

 Epiretinal Membrane Risk Factors

-An eye doctor can spot an ERM during a routine eye exam, however, they may use additional imagining, like Ocular Coherence Tomography (OCT), to assess the severity.² An eye doctor may also perform additional screening to check for other underlying retinal and ocular problems.
+An eye doctor can spot an epiretinal membrane during a routine eye exam.
+However, they may use additional imagining, like Ocular Coherence Tomography (OCT), to assess how severe it is.2 An eye doctor may also perform additional screening to check for other underlying retinal and ocular problems.

 1. Bhagat, Neelakshi.
 “Epiretinal Membrane – EyeWiki.”
 EyeWiki, 1 December 2021, https://eyewiki.org/Epiretinal_Membrane.
 Accessed 28 April 2022.